vngzs/paxos-devops/README.md

 This uses [Sanic](https://github.com/channelcat/sanic) inside a single Docker container with a single persistent volume (to handle service restarts gracefully).

+Since the problem statement makes many references to "[a] docker container", I simply created a single container web service to solve the problem.
+It only runs one process, and I did not want to break the Docker paradigm by running a service monitor inside the container, so it uses the filesystem to store data.

 This was my first, albeit small, project using [`asyncio`](https://docs.python.org/3/library/asyncio.html),